The Brand Value of Transparency

 But they have to know about the company’s commitments, and they have to trust them in order to enter into these relationships: according to recent studies, well-crafted personalized messages and relationship-based approaches can deliver significant ROI and boost sales.5 Both authenticity and transparency reflect a company’s commitment to honesty; the former in how the brands values are represented, and the latter in how they are implemented.
 A transparent marketing strategy showcases implementation and brings the customer on the journey, cementing current relationships and growing market segments in the long term.
 These relationships can be quite powerful: over 80% of customers will return to brands that are transparent following a bad experience and will even support them during a brand crisis.6

 There are many factors that contribute to a product’s final price; some brands break down each factor so that customers understand exactly what they are paying for and how much of the cost is due to these various considerations.
 Low-cost airline Southwest has long been a leader in this arena, dividing the final cost of the ticket into various government fees, taxes, and other pricing considerations, giving customers the option to add on features based on preference.
-This form of transparency is part of Southwest’s overall brand positioning as an accessible and customer-focused airline that is doing its best to serve customers in an honest and affordable fashion and making it as easy as possible for people to fly.
+This form of the brand value of transparency is part of Southwest’s overall brand positioning as an accessible and customer-focused airline that is doing its best to serve customers in an honest and affordable fashion and making it as easy as possible for people to fly.

 Southwest employs one form of transparency around pricing, but is strategically limited in how much information it shares with its customers: it doesn’t provide breakdowns around the cost of the planes, the fuel, the salaries of its employees and other details contributing to the base cost of the fare.
 It doesn’t need to, and it shouldn’t: that’s too much detail for what its customers want and need out of their flying experience.
 Southwest is positioned around value, so pricing transparency makes sense for their brand message.
 Other brands are positioned differently; their way of using of transparency should reflect their particular positioning.